MakeSchool/mediabook-demo/T001-WorkingWithVariables/p001_variables.md

 contentSrc: ''
 ---

-# Concept Check-in
+# Concept: Variables

+## Check Your Understanding

+After the video, check your understanding with this question:

-Variables store a value that can change.
-What are some real-world examples of values that change over time?
+**Variables store a value that can change.
+What are some real-world examples of values that change over time?**

 [Solution]
-One example could be a variable named `lebron_james_team'.
-The initial value of `lebron_james_team` would be the first basketball team that Lebron James played with: the Cavaliers.
+One example could be a variable named lebron_james_team.
+The initial value of lebron_james_team would be the first basketball team that Lebron James played with: the Cavaliers.
 In 2018, Lebron James moved teams, so our variable value would be reassigned to the Los Angeles Lakers.